Richard Phelps, Music Director and Conductor

 A Michigan native, Richard (Rick) Phelps attended school from Kindergarten through College in Mt.
 Pleasant.
 He received his Master of Music degree in choral conducting from the University of Cincinnati College-Conservatory of Music and his Bachelor of Music Education degree from Central Michigan University.
 Rick also holds a Master of Arts in New Testament Studies at Biblical Theological Seminary, Hatfield, PA.

-He taught as an adjunct member of the faculties of Central Michigan University and Mid-Michigan Community College, where he taught choral literature, private voice, and choral ensembles.
+He taught as an adjunct member of the faculties of Central Michigan University and Mid-Michigan Community College, where he taught choral literature, private voice, and choral ensembles and musicals.
 After assuming the leadership of the Mt.
 Pleasant High School choral program, he led the choirs to continuing success in District and State choral festivals.
 His choirs have sung around Michigan and in Chicago, Cleveland, Toronto, and New York, having twice appeared at Carnegie Hall; in 2004 they sang the Vaughan Williams “Dona Nobis Pacem” under the direction of CMU’s Dr. Nina Nash-Robertson, and in 2009 sang a collection of shorter works with Dr. Eph Ely, one of America’s most celebrated choral conductors.

 John C. Griffin, Ph.D., Pianist, Composer, and Arranger